paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 Also, the code has been refactored to better reveal the different stages of the main loop over the primes.

-When only counting is requested, the work performed is equivalent to the dynamic wheel sieve up to a limit of O(N/(log N)^2), since the additional work for the added arrays in negligible.
+When only counting is requested, the work performed is equivalent to the dynamic wheel sieve up to a limit of O(N/(log N)^2), since the additional work for the added arrays is negligible.
 The space for the additional arrays is also (comparatively) insignificant.
 Accordingly, the time-complexity is O(N/((log N)^2\*log log N)) operations.
 The space required for array w is O(N/((log N)^2\*log log N)) words,